The Best Corporate Events in Chicago

 Everyone who lives in Chicago knows about the architecture boat tours, which are fantastic, but you’ve probably already been on at least one.
 There are also the boats at Navy Pier, which companies sometimes rent for a fun night out on the water.
 But why not change it up a bit?
 Perfect for smaller teams, Tiki boats are available to rent, and offer a way to see Chicago’s lakefront.
 If the weather is permitting, perhaps you can take a dip in Lake Michigan at the Playpen via the slides that these boats often have.
 Here are a couple options:

 Like ping pong, bowling has gone high end, and the Windy City has excellent bowling alleys conveniently located downtown.
 These bowling alleys have all the amenities, including food and fully stocked bars.
 Chicago also has smaller bowling alleys for a more intimate experience and classic bowling alleys, too.
 However, remember, there are rules, and this isn’t ‘Nam.
-Over the line, dude.
+Don’t go over the line, dude.

 - Pinstripes: http://pinstripes.com/chicago-illinois/